quintao/climbingcoach/privacy.md

 # Privacy policy for the Ai'titude app

 Last Updated: October 2nd, 2024

 Welcome to Ai'titude!
 Your privacy is important to us.
 This Privacy Policy explains how we collect, use, and protect your personal information when you use the Openjoy app and website.

 ## Information We Collect

-The app has no login, therefore we do not collect any personal information and do not create an account for th eusers.
+The app has no login, therefore we do not collect any personal information and do not create an account for the users.

 The only personal information we collect is: